harikayedidi/react-blackjack-game/README.md

-My First attempt at developing a game in React.
+First attempt at developing a game in React.
+It works, might not be perfect.
+I'll plan on fixing the issues soon.

 <a href="https://novice-blackjack-react.netlify.com/">Play Blackjack!</a>

-Disclaimer:

-- Got inspired from various developers/code to build this one.
-- Will plan on making it look better soon.

 Thanks for visiting! :)